NWQMC/wqp-etl-core/README.md

 *   **CONTEXTS** - Only used when running the Docker database.
 Should always be external,ci,schemaLoad.
 *   **DB_OPERATION_CONCURRENCY** - Some operations against the db have been parallelized to have SpringBatch run multiple concurrent operations against the db, e.g. creating multiple indexes at the same time.
 This controls the number of paralle operations.
+Ensure there are enough db connections to support at least as many.
 Defaults to 3.

 ### Testing
 This project contains JUnit tests.
 Maven can be used to run them (in addition to the capabilities of your IDE).